Charles Stenholm: Congressional career

+Agriculture policy

 As a large farmer, Stenholm was chiefly interested in agriculture and also in budget matters.
 In 1992 he supported a balanced budget amendment to the Constitution requiring the federal government to keep to such budgets.
+He is considered one of the leading architects of federal farm and agricultural policy during the late 20th Century and early 21st Century.

 In addition, for eight years, Stenholm was ranking Democrat on the House Agriculture Committee.
-He was among members who personally benefited from the subsidy program, originally authorized during the Great Depression to aid small farmers stay on their land.
+He was among members who personally benefited from the subsidy program, originally authorized during the Great Depression to aid small farmers in staying on their land.
 Under the 1996 farm bill, from 1996 to 2002, Stenholm as a farmer received $39,000 in subsidies.
 At least ten of his colleagues, both Republicans and Democrats, also received substantial farm subsidies during this period.

 Stenholm worked very closely with Larry Combest, the committee's chairman and a fellow farm owner, a Republican representing the neighboring Texas's 19th congressional district.
 They shepherded the 2002 Farm Bill through Congress, in which Texas got the largest increase in subsidies of any state, doubling the amount received.
 During this period, the wealthiest 10% of farmers received 74% of the subsidies, which were directed at agribusiness.
 The 15 states that received 74% of the subsidies paid only 24% of the cost in their taxes, thus gaining a major federal handout.